 We are back again for another week in review.
 Please continue to help us grow and keep up the good work.
-Here is our look back on the week.
+Welcome to the .033rd edition of Prescriptions.
+Here is our review of the week in the arts.

 In the age of digitalisation, Esther Hunziker comes decisively to terms with how reality and fiction intermingle, how identities appear to be interchangeable and can always be compared with others.
 Through April 2, 2018 at Kunsthaus Baselland.